 - Having sex with a mentally or physically incapacitated person

 - Forcing someone to perform oral sex on you or another.

 - Putting your intimate parts on or in another without consent.

-Occurs when a person takes advantage of another without that individual’s consent for the initiator's own advantage or benefit or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
+Sexual exploitation occurs when a person takes advantage of another without that individual's consent for the initiator's own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.

 Examples of behaviors that may constitute sexual exploitation include the following: